Museum

 Small bags will fit in a locker, we have no space for large suit cases.
 Note: you can leave luggage in large lockers at Central Station.

-There’s a museum cafe on the first floor of the entrance building where we serve coffee and tea, fresh pastry and a delicious lunch.
-The cafe has a view on the busy canal.
+There’s a museum cafe on the first floor of the entrance building.
+Here we serve good coffee and tea, soft drinks, or fresh pastries, and you have a view over the Red Light District.

 A visit to the museum cafe is possible without an entrance ticket.